ccorsano/TwitchAchievementTrackerExtension/README.md

 ## How to run
 This is a dotnetcore3.1 asp.net application, with a Dockerfile.

+### Pre-requisites
+- dotnetcore 3.1
+- A code editor that works well with dotnetcore
+  - Visual Studio Code
+  - Visual Studio
+- optionally, docker
+- Twitch Developer Rig to run the extension

+### Development mode
+#### Visual Studio
+Launch the application TwitchAchievementBackend, it will start and listen on https 8080 / http 8081 (which is what the Twitch Developer Rig uses with the extension project).

+#### dotnet cli (multiplatform)

+``

 ### Secrets
 Secrets are loaded as configuration.
 For development, use the User Secrets feature or the Development appsetting.json (but careful not to submit).